All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 GHK-Cu has demonstrated remarkable effects on tissue remodeling and collagen synthesis.
 A 2020 study showed 85% improvement in wound closure rates when GHK-Cu was combined with standard wound care (Roberts et al., Wound Medicine).
 When paired with BPC-157, preliminary data suggests enhanced healing quality, with improved scar formation and tissue strength.

-The copper component of GHK-Cu acts as a cofactor for lysyl oxidase, essential for collagen cross-linking.
+The copper component of GHK-Cu acts as a cofactor for lysyl oxidase, important for collagen cross-linking.
 This creates stronger, more resilient tissue compared to healing with BPC-157 alone.

 Dosing & Administration